Table (parliamentary procedure): Difference between American and British usage

-Both the American and the British dialects have the expression "to table a topic" as a short way of saying "to lay a topic on the table" and "to make a topic lie on the table", but these have opposite meanings in the different varieties of the languages.
+Both American English and British English have the expression "to table a topic" as a short way of saying "to lay a topic on the table" and "to make a topic lie on the table", but these expressions have opposite meanings in the different varieties of the languages.
 The British meaning is based on the idea of parliamentarians gathering around a table with the bill laid upon so that all may point to sections for discussion.
 The American sense draws on the image of taking a paper that one is holding in one's hand and laying it aside, ending any discussion about it.

 The literal table (foreground) in the House of Commons of the United Kingdom upon which motions are placed for consideration.

 The British and Commonwealth meaning of to "table" is to begin consideration of a proposal.
 This comes from the use of the term to describe physically laying legislation on the table in the British Parliament; once an item on the order paper has been laid on the table, it becomes the current subject for debate.

 The American meaning of "to table" is to postpone or suspend consideration of a motion.
 In American usage, to be considered again the topic would have to be "taken from the table", which is rarely done.
 To make the intent clear internationally, the Congressional Quarterly and its associated CQ publications usually follow the word "table" (as used in Congress) with the word "kill" in parentheses in reporting congressional votes.

-To add to the confusion, while the dialects disagree about the meaning of "lay on the table", both use the phrases "on the table" to mean "available for negotiation", and "off the table" to mean unavailable.
+To add to the confusion, while British English and American English disagree about the meaning of "lay on the table", both use the phrases "on the table" to mean "available for negotiation", and "off the table" to mean unavailable.
 According to the American Heritage Dictionary, on the table in American English always has the two opposite meanings up for discussion and put aside for consideration at a later date depending on the context.